 Working with an expert witness is a nuanced process.
 From search and retention to consultation and trial, there is no one way to ensure a smooth collaboration and successful outcome.
 However, some attorneys have really honed and refined this process.
 Recently, we spoke with Brian Weinthal, who is one of the world’s leading experts on using experts in the trial context.
-Brian is a partner at Burke Warren in Chicago, and we were lucky enough to have him as a guest on our podcast, Engaging Experts, where we spoke about this very topic.
+We were lucky enough to have him as a guest on our podcast, where we spoke about this very topic.

 Brian talks about the importance of using an expert and elaborates, “In terms of maximizing your use of an expert and getting best out of your expert, what I find critical to do is make sure the expert knows their part in the story that you are telling.
 I think a lot of people retain experts and say Mr. Expert here you go.
 Here are the documents I would like you to review and I would like you to come up with their opinion on X.”